 We work with our valued community partners to find housing solutions and add value every step of the way — maximizing federal funding, maintaining high-quality housing and providing support for residents, landlords and developers.
 When we work together, we have the biggest impact.

-Jill Elliott is the Chief Deputy Director of the Fargo Housing & Redevelopment Authority.
-Now in her 41st year of service to Fargo Housing, Jill Elliott doesn’t merely exemplify visionary leadership in affordable housing, she has defined it for North Dakota and for the region.
-As Fargo Housing’s Chief Deputy, Jill offers new and compelling strategies for addressing the needs of our tenants, applicants, and community partners.
+Jill Elliott is the first female Executive Director & CEO of the Fargo Housing & Redevelopment Authority.
+Now in her 43rd year of service to Fargo Housing, Jill Elliott doesn’t merely exemplify visionary leadership in affordable housing, she has defined it for North Dakota and for the region.
+As Fargo Housing’s Executive Director, Jill offers new and compelling strategies for addressing the needs of our tenants, applicants, and community partners.
 Her innovations reflect not just the substantial if not unparalleled experience and insight gained from more than four decades of service, but more keenly point to her enormous compassion and commitment to improving the lives of those we serve.
 She currently serves on NAHRO’s Community Revitalization and Development Committee, as well as the “Housing America” Advisory Group.